Have you seen our Loyalty Statistics: the Ultimate Collection page lately?

 The reality is, your loyalty program might get ignored simply because members are engaged in too many others.
 And with that kind of competition, you can’t skimp on the value.

 The statistics have clearly identified the issue plaguing loyalty platforms everywhere.
-If you need some ideas, click to view strategies for standing out from the crowd.
+The best member benefits, the ones that succeed, know how to stand out from a crowd.
+If you need some ideas, click to view some strategies for standing out from the crowd.

 #2 - Losing Loyalty Can Happen Fast, But Winning it Back Still Possible